wp-cli/handbook/commands/cli/check-update.md

 Checks to see if there is a newer version of WP-CLI available.

-Queries the Github releases API.
+Queries the GitHub releases API.
 Returns available versions if there are updates available, or success message if using the latest release.

 ### OPTIONS